Best Mac for Students

-What the MacBook Air lacks in power it makes up for it in portability and price.
+The MacBook Air with an M1 processor packs a serious punch and even competes with Apple's 16-inch MacBook Pro for single-core performance.
 You can get a new baseline MacBook Air for $899 with a student discount.
 The 13.3-inch retina display will display your notes and video in brilliant colors at a high 2560-by-1600 resolution.

 There are two Thunderbolt 3 ports on the side, which means you can charge your device and connect an external drive or peripheral at the same time.
-Higher-end MacBooks have more ports, though, so having only a two-port option might be a deal-breaker.
+The M1 processor limits this laptop to connecting to a single external display up to 6K.

 - Low price